deepchecks/deepchecks/docs/source/user-guide/integrations/hugging_face.rst

 for the larger objects, with objects of sizes of up to 32^2 squared pixels improving only from an mAP of 0.21 to 0.26.

-Of course, now that the DETR interface class (our COCODETRData) has been implemented we can go on and run any deepchecks check or suite.
+Of course, now that the VisionData object has been implemented you can use any of the other deepchecks check and suites.
 You can check them out in our :doc:`check gallery </checks_gallery/vision>`, and learn more about :doc:`when you should use </getting-started/when_should_you_use>` each of our built-in suites.